mijchou/R--Red-Wine-Prediction/README.md

 # R--Red-Wine-Prediction

-This repository will contain different predictive methods of the red wine ratings (along with my own explanations!) based on various features.
+This repository contains different predictive methods of the red wine ratings (along with my own explanations!) based on various features.
 Data can be found as *red.txt* under the main directory.

 Content: